CHEM 101

 The change in energy for each of these three processes contributes to the overall energy change when sodium chloride forms from its elements.
 The first chemical equation represents the ionization of sodium in its gaseous form.
 This is termed the first ionization energy (IE1), which is always an energy-requiring, or endothermic process.
 For sodium, IE1 = 496 kJ/mol.
 The positive sign of the energy change is the convention for endothermic processes.
 The second process, the electron affinity (EA) of gaseous chlorine, is an exothermic process (by definition an energy-releasing process; the sign of the energy change in this case negative).
 The change in energy accompanying the acquisition of an electron by a neutral chlorine atom to form a chloride anion in the gaseous state is −349 kJ/mol.

 Note that the sum of these first two processes would yield an energy change of (+496) + (−396) = +147 kJ/mol - if we can correspondingly sum the associated energy changes.
 This is indeed the case, and the result indicates that a transfer of the 3s electron from sodium (yielding the stable neon electron configuration for Na+) to chlorine, completing the latter's 3p subshell and yielding the same electron configuration as argon, still is an endothermic process.
-Nonetheless, adding the third step into the accounting more than makes up for the energy required to form the ions and illustrates the strength of ionic bonds.
-The exothermic lattice energy is −788 kJ/mol.
+Nonetheless, the third step, which corresponds to what is termed lattice energy more than makes up for the energy required to form the ions from the neutral gas-phase atom and illustrates the strength of ionic bonds.
+The exothermic lattice energy for sodium chloride is −788 kJ/mol, an overwhelmingly favorable energetic contribution to the formation of this ionic compound from its elements.
+In general for binary ionic compounds, lattice energy makes the predominant exothermic contribution, providing the driving force favoring their formation from a metallic element plus a nonmetallic element.

 It should be pointed out that ionic compounds are not limited to combinations of monatomic ions.
 They can also involve polyatomic ions.
 Examples are sodium nitrate, calcium acetate, and ammonium sulfate.